-Broadcast Date: 21 December 2003

-No. T0297

-Speaker: Mr. Gordon Kell
+Broadcast Date: 22 December 2013 No. T0812 Speaker: Mr. Gordon Kell

-Christmas Broadcasts: Christmas Message (2003)
+Christmas Broadcasts: Christmas Message (2013)

-Last Christmas I remember driving past our local supermarket.
-Fortunately, the inside lane I was driving in was clear but the outside lane had a long queue of cars stretching for several hundred yards.
+One Christmas time I remember driving past our local supermarket.
+Fortunately, the inside lane I was driving in was clear, but the outside lane had a long queue of cars stretching for several hundred yards.
 The cars were waiting to get into the car park of the store.
 If it was so busy outside, what was it like inside?!